Could you be making mistakes while networking and not even know it? Do you know you’re making networking mistakes but have no idea how to fix them?

-The mistake: Ever heard the saying, ‘the money is in the follow-up’…it’s true.
-If you meet people and get a good vibe from them/ bond but forget to collect contact details or follow up, they soon forget you.
+The mistake: Ever heard the saying, ‘the money is in the follow-up’…it’s true BUT If you meet people and get a good vibe from them, bond but forget to collect contact details or follow up, they soon forget you.

 Don’t make the mistake of giving out your contact details and assuming that the other person will call.
 Be the one to collect details and keep in touch.

 The Solution: make it a habit to reach out to the people you connect with within 48 hours (max.
 72 hours).
 Send a message that says ‘Hello [name], it was great to meet you at [place] [day; yesterday, today, on Monday].

 If you forget to reach out within 72 hours, reach out anyway.
 Chances are, they probably won’t remember you, you may have to remind them of where you met or the conversation you had.

 Tip: You want to collect phone numbers, email addresses, and social media handles, this makes it more difficult to ‘lose’ the person.
 Connect with them on social media within a week.

 You also want to come up with a simple system for keeping in touch with the people in your network if not you find yourself in situations where you need things from people but can’t ask because you haven’t spoken to them in months or years.